Sid Mark: Early life

-Mark was born on May 30, 1933, in Philadelphia. served two years in the United States Army, serving as an infantryman during the Korean War, and afterwards began hosting a live broadcast of a Saturday Jazz show at the Red Hill Inn in Pennsauken, New Jersey.
+Mark was born on May 30, 1933, in Philadelphia, and had an orthodox Jewish upbringing.
+He served two years in the United States Army, serving as an infantryman during the Korean War, and afterwards began hosting a live broadcast of a Saturday Jazz show at the Red Hill Inn in Pennsauken, New Jersey.

 Career

-Mark's shows included Sunday with Sinatra, airing 11 a.m. to 1 p.m. each Sunday on 1210 WPHT in Philadelphia, and The Sounds of Sinatra, which was syndicated nationally through the Westwood One radio network.
+Mark's shows included Sunday with Sinatra, airing 11 a.m. to 1 p.m. each Sunday on 96.5 WWDB FM and later 1210 WPHT in Philadelphia, and The Sounds of Sinatra, which was syndicated nationally through the Westwood One radio network.
 The first version of Mark's Sinatra shows was Friday with Frank, which began airing in 1957 over WHAT and WHAT-FM, where Mark was a disc jockey, and ran nearly continuously in Philadelphia until his death.
-The Broadcast Pioneers of Philadelphia inducted Mark into their Hall of Fame in 2001.
 Mark only missed one show, in 1999 for open heart surgery.

+Honors

-The Pennsylvania Association of Broadcasters named Mark 'Broadcaster of the Year 2018" in May 2018.
+The Broadcast Pioneers of Philadelphia inducted Mark into their Hall of Fame in 2001, while the Pennsylvania Association of Broadcasters named Mark Broadcaster of the Year 2018 in May of that year.

+Sid Mark was inducted into the Radio Hall of Fame in 2022.